Posted 6 November 2019. PMN Crop News.

 Citrus Disease Causing Concern for Growers

 By Johnny Morgan

-Baton Rouge, Louisiana (October 31, 2018)--As the citrus harvest ramps up in Louisiana, some growers have discovered internal dry rot of fruit this year.
+Baton Rouge, Louisiana (October 17, 2019)--As the citrus harvest gets under way in Louisiana, some growers have complained about internal dry rot of fruit this year.

 “This internal dry rot is caused by a yeast called Nematospora coryli, which is transmitted by the western leaf-footed bug,” Singh said.

 The leaf-footed bug is widespread and is a pest of many crops, including fruits, vegetables, grains, nuts and ornamentals.

 “It is a major pest of citrus and primarily attacks satsuma mandarins,” he said.
 “It feeds by inserting its piercing-sucking mouthparts in the fruit, and feeding on ripening fruit causes premature color break and fruit drop.”